Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection

-As shown in Figure~\ref{fig:case_study}, we compare attention distributions on a CWE-416 (UAF) sample.
-Under standard attention, weights are diffusely spread across many irrelevant lines, leading to an incorrect prediction.
-In contrast, Fisher-guided attention concentrates sharply on three key locations—memory allocation (\texttt{malloc}), deallocation (\texttt{free}), and illegal access—forming a complete causal chain of the UAF vulnerability.
-Compared with standard attention, the attention weights on these critical lines exhibit a relative increase of approximately 170\%--200\%, and the model correctly detects the vulnerability with a predicted confidence of 0.94.
+As shown in Figure~\ref{fig:case_study}, we compare the attention distribution on a CWE-416 (UAF) sample.
+Under the standard attention pattern, weights are diffusely distributed across irrelevant code lines, leading to erroneous prediction.
+In contrast, under the Fisher-guided pattern, attention precisely focuses on the three key points---memory allocation (malloc), release (free), and illegal access---forming a complete UAF vulnerability chain.
+The weights of the key lines increase by 170\%--200\%, correctly detecting the vulnerability with a confidence of 0.94.

-To provide quantitative evidence for Fisher guidance, we analyze the energy distribution of DFA outputs.
-As shown in Table~\ref{tab:ablation}, the Fisher Subspace Energy Ratio reaches 76.7\%, indicating that most feature energy concentrates on a low-dimensional, task-sensitive Fisher subspace; this ratio is 19.2\% higher than that obtained with a random orthogonal baseline.
-The noise-sensitivity experiment in Figure~\ref{fig:noise_sensitivity} further supports Theorem~\ref{thm:bound}: orthogonal-complement noise ($\mathbf{\Delta}_{\perp}$) is filtered after projection and has negligible effect on the output, whereas Fisher-subspace noise ($\mathbf{\Delta}_{\parallel}$) induces output deviations that grow linearly with noise strength, with a slope close to the theoretical prediction $\sqrt{k/d}=0.289$.
+Additional quantitative evidence on Fisher subspace energy concentration, the noise sensitivity experiment, and failure case analysis is provided in Appendix~\ref{appendix:mechanism_details}.